dojo/widgets/src/snackbar/README.md

 - `root`: Applied to the top-level wrapping of the Snackbar
 - `content` - Applied to the wrapper around the label and actions of the Snackbar
 - `label` - Applied to the element displaying the message portion of the Snackbar
-- `actionsRenderer` - Callback whose return value is added to the actions wrapper
+- `actions` - Applied to the wrapper around the content rendered in the `actionsRenderer` property.

 *Conditional classes*

 - `open` - Applied to the top-level element of the widget when the Snackbar is displayed
 - `success` - Applied to the top-level element of the widget when `type` is `success`
 - `error`  - Applied to the top-level element of the widget when `type` is `error`
+- `leading` - When applied, the Snackbar will be aligned to the leading side of the screen
+- `stacked` - When applied, the snackbar actions will appear below the message instead of beside it